JonCurls/readMe-Gen/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-# **ReadMe generator**
+# **Readme Generator**

 ## **Description**

-- An application that will prompt the user for general readme information and will generate a profressional README.md with the provided information.
+- An application that will prompt user for general readme data and will generate a profressional README.md with providedata

 ## **Table of Contents**